 Cash flow provides the best indicator of how much and when spending will occur.
 Cash flow from all previous starts gives a prediction of how spending will change monthly from all projects in backlog.
 Cash flow totals of all jobs can vary considerably from month to month, are not only driven by new jobs starting but also old jobs ending, and are heavily dependent on the type, size and duration of jobs.

 Total of all national construction starts increased every year since 2008.
 New starts slowed to +2% in 2018 and are forecast at a potential decline of 0.2% in 2019.
 Backlog is still up leading into 2020 but after that starts and backlog are forecast to remain flat or decline over the next few years.
 Total spending declines in 2022.
 However, as the next tables will show, work distribution is uneven with residential declining and nonresidential up.

-Nonresidential Buildings starts (excluding Terminals) have reached a new high every year since 2009.
+Nonresidential Buildings starts (excluding Terminals) reached a new high every year since 2009.
 The last three years starts are up 3% to 4% per year.
 Every market posted increases in 2017 and 2018.
 Only Commercial/Retail declined in 2019.
-The largest increases over the last two years were Manufacturing and Office Buildings.
+The largest increases over the last two years were Educational and Office Buildings.
 Spending is still strong in 2020 but then with the slowdown in starts forecast in 2020, backlog growth stalls and spending slows in 2021-2022.

 75%-80% of all Nonresidential Buildings spending within the year will be generated from projects that were booked in starting backlog at the beginning of the year.